renatomaia/coutil/doc/manual.md

 Returns a table mapping all environment variable names in [packed environment](#systempackenv-vars) `env` to their corresponding values.
 If table `tab` is provided,
-no table is created,
+the results are added to it,
-and it is used to store the results returned.
+and `tab` is returned.

 ### `system.execute (cmd, ...)`